psehgaft/Notes_crt_do280/AuthenticationAuthorization/readme.md

 - Configure the HTPasswd identity provider for OpenShift authentication.
 - Define role-based access controls and apply permissions to users.

-## Sections
-- Configure Identity Providers (and Guided Exercise)
-- Define and Apply Permissions with RBAC (and Guided Exercise)
-- Lab: Authentication and Authorization

 ---
 ## Configure Identity Providers

 ### Objectives